AAAylinChen/GenAI-Use-SD-SIGCSE/Three-Layer Framework/Three-Layer Framework Use Scenario.md

   - [ ] Seeks clarification on GenAI’s role in the task

 - **Inform**
-  - [ ] Provides feedback on uthe sefulness of AI-integrated materials
+  - [ ] Provides feedback on the usefulness of AI-integrated materials
   - [ ] Suggests improvements for task design or guidance
   - [ ] Reflects on how GenAI affects their learning process